VCF Automation Blog

 english keyboard layout

-Use Notepad++ as destination for Text Transfer
+Use Notepad++ as Destination for Text Transfer

 It is recommended to always use Notepad++ as the destination for a text transfer.
 Tabs and spaces are added during text transfer, which must be removed again afterwards.
 The easiest way to do this is with Notepad++.